Approximate optimality and the risk/reward tradeoff in a class of bandit problems: Introduction

-The central role played by limit theorems is reflected also in our specification of the von Neumann-Morgenstern (vNM) utility index $u$.
-Two attributes of random payoff streams are assumed to be important.
-Accordingly, $u:\mathbb{R}^{2}\longrightarrow \mathbb{R}$ has two arguments, namely the sample average and the $\sqrt{n}$-weighted average of deviations from conditional means, exactly the statistics whose limiting distributions are the focus in the LLN (law of large numbers) and CLT respectively.
+The role played by limit theorems is reflected also in our specification of the utility index $u$.
+We adopt a form of multiattribute utility theory (Keeney and Raiffa 1993), whereby two attributes of random payoff streams are assumed to be important.
+Accordingly, $u:\mathbb{R}^{2}\longrightarrow \mathbb{R}$ has two arguments, namely the sample average and the $\sqrt{n}$ -weighted average of deviations from conditional means, exactly the statistics whose limiting distributions are the focus in the LLN (law of large numbers) and CLT respectively.
 The function $u$ itself is restricted only by technical conditions.
-Nevertheless, the resulting model is both tractable and also flexible enough to accommodate interesting special cases (for example, a form of mean-variance, and another specification where variance is replaced by semivariance).
+Nevertheless, the resulting model is both tractable and also flexible enough to accommodate interesting special cases.
+As an example of the diversity of cases accommodated, one is a form of mean-variance for our sequential setting, and another essentially replaces variance by semivariance.
+The differing implications of these two specifications illustrate one message that the paper is intended to convey: the mean-variance model exhibits constant risk attitude and accordingly predicts specialization in one arm, that is, time-diversification is not important in sufficiently large horizons, while risk attitude varies endogenously in the mean-semivariance model which therefore predicts specialization only for some but not all parameter values.

-The bandit model and main results follow in the next section.
-Most proofs are provided in section \ref{section-proofs}.
-Proofs of remaining details are collected in the Supplementary Appendix.
+The paper proceeds as follows.
+Related literature is discussed next.
+The model and main results follow in Section \ref{section-model}.
+Most proofs are provided in the Appendix, which also contains our CLT.
+Proofs of some details are collected in the Online Appendix.